Chattahooligans/hooligan-hymnal-app/docs/new-deployment.md

 ## Initialize a Local Code Repository for the Mobile App

 TODO: need better instructions
+- clone code
+- git remote add upstream, "while we're here"
 - `npm install -g expo-cli`
-- clone code
+- `npm install` (note that this will take some time)
 - hit up Firebase and download google-services.json
-- `npm install` (note that this will take some time)

-Clone your fork of the codebase to your local disk, we'll start making changes here.
+[Clone your fork of the codebase](https://help.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository) to your local disk, we'll start making changes here.
 The first thing you need to do is add `google-services.json` to your  `.gitignore` so you don't accidentally leak your keys to the world.
 Once the repo is cloned and your `.gitignore` is modified, you can start modifying the app to your SG's content!
 To initialize the app, navigate to the local repository and install NPM and Expo CLI.
 Then run `npm install` to initialize the application.